Preceptor Role Guidelines

 A nursing preceptor takes on many roles, including that of a coach, teacher, facilitator, resource person, and evaluator.

-- Meet with the learner to discuss the upcoming clinical experience
+- Communicate with the student in order to discuss the clinical environment

-- Facilitate learner’s introduction to the clinical setting
+- Facilitate student’s introduction to the clinical setting

-- Act as a clinical expert and role model, and share personal experiences and knowledge
+- Act as a clinical expert and role model sharing experiences and knowledge

-- Provide clinical supervision and consultation to the learner during the clinical experience
+- Provide clinical supervision and consultation to the student during their practicum experience

-- Meet with the learner regularly to discuss progress towards achievement of learning objectives
+- Meet with the student regularly to discuss progress towards achievement of learning competencies (as outlined in the student’s learning plan)

 After Completion of Clinical Rotation: